 Pass the ball: To throw the ball from one player to a teammate or to the area controlled by a teammate.
 To throw the ball towards a teammate (or to oneself) with the intention of keeping control of the ball (as opposed to the intention to score a goal).

 CORNER THROWS

-Corner Throw: Throw awarded to the attacking team on the defender's 2m line as described in Part Six, Article 13.2 following a free throw when the player, the ball and the foul are outside the 6 M line, from a penalty throw, from a corner throw.
-(Described in Part Six, Article 7.2)
+Corner Throw: Throw awarded to the attacking team on the defender's 2m line as described in Part Six, Article 13.2.

 Direct shot: The ball may be shot directly at the goal: